asjdf/WebSerialLite/README.md

 WebSerial is very similar to the default Serial Monitor Library of Arduino.

-Please see `Demo` examples for better understanding on how to setup WebSerial for your Project: Click Here
+Please see `Demo` examples for better understanding on how to setup WebSerial for your Project.

 WebSerial has 2 main functions: